 Relevant: In line with the organisation and department.
 Of course, in order to feel part of the organisation employee must feel they are contributing to the overall company strategy.

 Time bound: Create deadlines.
 Without time structures it is difficult to measure and monitor performance.
-Providing sensible timescales gives an end point, and the goal is not overlooked by other issues.

 Examples of a SMART Goal